ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 [notEmpty](../../query_language/functions/array_functions.md#function-notempty)  | ✔ | ✔ | ✗ | ✗ | ✗
 hasToken  | ✗ | ✗ | ✗ | ✔ | ✗

-Functions with a constant argument less than ngram size couldn't be used by `ngrambf_v1` for the query optimization.
+Functions with a constant argument that is less than ngram size can't be used by `ngrambf_v1` for query optimization.

-Bloom filters can have false positive matches, so the `ngrambf_v1`, `tokenbf_v1`, `bloom_filter` indexes couldn't be used for optimizing queries where the result of a function is expected to be false, for example:
+Bloom filters can have false positive matches, so the `ngrambf_v1`, `tokenbf_v1`, and `bloom_filter` indexes can't be used for optimizing queries where the result of a function is expected to be false, for example:

 - Can be optimized:
     - `s LIKE '%test%'`